alneuma/Regulang/README.md

 # Regulang

-I am implementing this module to help me study regular languages and the theory of computation.
+I am implementing this set of modules to help me study regular languages and the theory of computation.
 The goal is to implement different types of representations of [regular languages](https://en.wikipedia.org/wiki/Regular_language) and make it possible to translate between them.
 So far I have implemented some functionality for [nondeterministic finite automatons](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFAs) and regular expressions.
-It is also possible to convert between these two using the `fromNFA` and `toWordNFA` functions.

 <!--
 ## Theory